 To make navigation easier, understand your customers and their needs.
 Divide them into groups and determine the easiest way for them to search.
 For example, we set up two user categories and figured out how to help them find what they want.

 - Customers who are not sure about what to choose.
 These visitors may have an idea of what they want, but they need help in choosing the exact product.
 Provide them with filters on price, brand, size, etc. Set “Featured products” and “You may also like” in such a way that you will give your customers a wider range of choices.

 - Customers who came for a particular product.
 They don’t need filters as they know what they want.
 Make the Search bar easily available with autocomplete.
 Now if they can’t remember the exact name, the Search’s autocomplete feature will give them a clue.
 And don’t neglect the site map – some users are sure about the category and just want to buy something from there.

 These are two basic groups.
 Still, you can create new categories that fit your product best.

 As 85% of customers trust reviews as if they were personal recommendations, we can’t miss the opportunity to benefit from them.
 Don’t wait for your customers to leave a review – ask for them directly.
 Send them a message either via email or on social media.
 Direct messages are less likely to be ignored, so most people will leave a comment even if they didn’t have an intention to at first.
 Moreover, some of your visitors may have missed the possibility to leave feedback and your letter will inspire them to do that.
 Just don’t overwhelm your visitors with a large number of options while chatting – get to the point and address only reviews.

 Testimonials have another advantage.
-By leaving reviews, users generate unique content, which is extremely useful for your SEO.
+By leaving reviews, users generate unique content, which is extremely useful for your SEO marketing Services.
 It will give your website more credibility in the eyes of search engines, subsequently improving your ranking.
 One way or another reviews will help your store receive more customers.